HarshSh1224/HarshSh1224/README.md

 - 👋 Hi, I’m HARSH SHARMA (@HarshSh1224)
-- 👀 I’m interested in Competetive Coding and Android Dev
+- 👀 I’m interested in Competetive Programming and Android Development
 - 🌱 I’m currently working on a Flutter Project
 - 📫 you can reach me via: harshsharmadtu@gmail.com